matter-labs/era-contracts/docs/l2_system_contracts/system_contracts_bootloader_description.md

 ### ContractDeployer & ImmutableSimulator

-`ContractDeployer` is a system contract responsible for deploying contracts on zkSync.
-It is better to understand how it works in the context of how the contract deployment works on zkSync.
-Unlike Ethereum, where `create`/`create2` are opcodes, on zkSync these are implemented by the compiler via calls to the ContractDeployer system contract.
+`ContractDeployer` is a system contract responsible for deploying contracts on ZKsync.
+It is better to understand how it works in the context of how the contract deployment works on ZKsync.
+Unlike Ethereum, where `create`/`create2` are opcodes, on ZKsync these are implemented by the compiler via calls to the ContractDeployer system contract.

 For additional security, we also distinguish the deployment of normal contracts and accounts.
 That’s why the main methods that will be used by the user are `create`, `create2`, `createAccount`, `create2Account`, which simulate the CREATE-like and CREATE2-like behavior for deploying normal and account contracts respectively.